– Train with the Best!

 Poor communication costs U.S. businesses an estimated $1.2 trillion per year, while 86% of employees blame ineffective communication for major workplace failures.

-The importance of 7 Cs of communication to create a better team.
+The importance of 7 c’s of effective communication to create a better team.
 It makes workers feel valued and respected.
 Well-communicating leaders with the team towards teamwork, creativity, and trust.

 Here’s how good communication has a positive impact on team dynamics: